ShemEscobal/SampleYOLOv11/README.md

 # SETTING-UP OF YOLOv11
 - Open VS Code and create a designated folder
-- Create a python file name “YOLOtrain”
+- Create a python file name “YOLOtrain”.
+Or you can also you the file in this repository.
 - Create virtual environment.
 Go to search box and select Show and Run Commands, select “Python: Create Environment”
 Note: For those who don’t have python installed on their pc install it from “python.org/downloads”
 - Open the “Terminal > New Terminal”